friendofdog/se-docs/aws/cloudformation.md

 Valid file formats include `.json`, `.yaml`, `.template`, or `.txt`.
 These files are stored in an S3 bucket.
 (You can choose templates on your computer, but these are automatically put in S3.)

-Resources in template must be present and available to CloudFormation, regardless of whether they are AWS resources or ones defined elsewhere in the template.
+Resources in template must be present and available to CloudFormation, regardless of whether they are AWS resources, [third-party](#cloudformation-command-line-interface), or ones defined elsewhere in the template.

 ### Parts of a template